andronics/homelab-docker-compose/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](https://github.com/andronics/homelab-docker-compose/blob/main/LICENSE) file for details.

 ## Contact
-For questions, suggestions, or feedback, please open an issue on GitHub or contact me at your.email@example.com.
+For questions, suggestions, or feedback, please open an issue on GitHub or contact me at andronics@gmail.com.